digitalrebar/doc/arch/objects/provider.rst

       }
      }'

-If you omit the information in 'provider-create-hint', it will default to then 'n1-standard-1' machine type, the 'us-central1-f' zone, and a single disk with Ubuntu 14.04 as the installed OS.
+If the information in 'provider-create-hint', is omitted it will default to then 'n1-standard-1' machine type, the 'us-central1-f' zone, and a single disk with Ubuntu 14.04 as the installed OS.